 From two fairways over, nobody would mistake Matthew Wolff’s swing for anybody else’s.

-The Oklahoma State star and newly-minted NCAA individual champion makes an aggressive pre-swing shift toward the target and then hoists the club vertically over his head and way across the line—pointing it way right of his target at the top.
+The new PGA Tour champion, having won the 3M Open title in impressive style on Sunday in just his third start as a professional after grabbing the NCAA individual title only six weeks ago, makes an aggressive pre-swing shift toward the target and then hoists the club vertically over his head and way across the line—pointing it far right of his target at the top.
 He also saves his wrist hinge until transition, where the force of the change in direction accentuates it like the handle of a whip changing directions at the beginning of a crack.

-He hits it plenty far, averaging more than 320 yards off the tee at his first PGA Tour start in Phoenix in February, where he was playing as a 19-year-old amateur.
-He's also plenty precise, as attested by his record in the 2018-19 collegiate season.
-He won five other times in addition the NCAAs, and had a scoring average of 68.36.
+The 20-year-old former Oklahoma State standout hits it plenty far, averaging more than 320 yards off the tee when he played in his first PGA Tour start in Phoenix in February as an amateur.
+(This past week at TPC Twin Cities outside Minneapolis, he only averaged 303.6 yards.)
+He’s also plenty precise, as attested by his record in the 2018-’19 collegiate season.
+He won five other times in addition to his NCAA title and had a scoring average of 68.36, the best single-season mark in college golf history.
+At the 3M, he tied for sixth in greens in regulation (83.33 percent) and was first in total strokes gained (3.498) and strokes-gained: tee-to-green (3.329).

 Given Wolff’s record with such an unconventional style, is his swing something of an athletic anomaly or a peek into the game’s future?
 “He represents the past and the future,” says Golf Digest 50 Best Teacher Brian Manzella.
 “In the old days, you’d see players like Miller Barber or Peter Senior have some of what he’s doing in their swing, but then we entered into the age of video.
 It’s a miracle players like Jim Furyk didn’t get the idiosyncrasies coached out of their swings.
 Now, we’re in the age of Trackman—and when a guy like Matthew Wolff lights up the radar like he does, it gives everybody more freedom to try different things.”